RHFieldProductManagement/baremetal-ipi-lab/04-deploying-cluster.md

 ~~~

-Further we can also confirm all the cluster operators are functional and available by looking at the clusteroperators command:
+Further we can also confirm all the cluster operators are functional and available by looking at the `oc get clusteroperators` command:

 ~~~bash
 [lab-user@provision scripts]$ oc get clusteroperators